 This visit was part of a joint event.
 The education provider reviewed the programme and the professional body considered their endorsement of the programme.
-The visit also considered the BA (Hons) Social Work programmes at the Chelmsford and Peterborough sites and the MA Social Work programmes at the Chelmsford and Cambridge sites.
+The visit also considered the following programmes - BA (Hons) Social Work (Cambridge) full time, BA (Hons) Social Work (Peterborough) part time, MA Social Work (Chelmsford) full time and MA Social Work (Cambridge) full time.
 The education provider, the professional body and the HCPC formed a joint panel, with an independent chair and secretary supplied by the education provider.
 Whilst the joint panel participated in collaborative scrutiny of all the programmes and dialogue throughout the visit; this report covers the HCPC's recommendations on this programme only.
 Separate reports exist for the other programmes.
 As an independent regulatory body, the HCPC's recommended outcome is independent and impartial and based solely on the HCPC's standards.
 Separate reports, produced by the education provider and the professional body outline their decisions on the programmes status.

-1 Name of HCPC visitors and profession Valerie Maehle (Physiotherapist) Dorothy Smith (Social Worker) HCPC executive officer (in attendance) Louise Devlin HCPC observer Benjamin Potter Proposed student numbers 40 First approved intake July 2003 Effective date that programme approval reconfirmed from September 2013 Chair Paul Jackson (Anglia Ruskin University) Secretary Libby Martin (Anglia Ruskin University) Members of the joint panel Laura Bright (Internal Panel Member) Vanessa Waller (Internal Panel Member) Ian Cummins (External Panel Member) Maxine Fletcher (External Panel Member) Nasreen Hammond (The College of Social Work) Jane Lindsay (The College of Social Work)
+1 Name of HCPC visitors and profession Valerie Maehle (Physiotherapist) Dorothy Smith (Social Worker) HCPC executive officer (in attendance) Louise Devlin HCPC observer Benjamin Potter Proposed student numbers 70 (50 full time, 20 part time) First approved intake July 2003 Effective date that programme approval reconfirmed from September 2013 Chair Paul Jackson (Anglia Ruskin University) Secretary Libby Martin (Anglia Ruskin University) Members of the joint panel Laura Bright (Internal Panel Member) Vanessa Waller (Internal Panel Member) Ian Cummins (External Panel Member) Maxine Fletcher (External Panel Member) Nasreen Hammond (The College of Social Work) Jane Lindsay (The College of Social Work)